The Conference on Education

 While commentators and analysts have recognized the vast changes that have shaped the Asian continent, it is also crucial to understand the continuities that are maintained even in the face of such impetus for change.
 Apart from change, what constants still resist change?
 In addition, what factors contribute to such ongoing resilience?
 Although it may be argued that the forces of globalization and development have set in motion a number of positive changes in the ways we live our lives, this has also been counterbalanced by the continuities of inequality and suffering of many others.
 The tide of change often exists in a state of tension with the forces of continuity.
 Hence, in order for us to comprehend the forces of change, we must also engage other opposing forces.

-Taking into account the wider themes of Change, Continuity and Diversity, the sub-themes of the conference will focus on the following nine areas:
+Taking into account the wider themes of Change, Continuity and Diversity, the conference will focus on the following sub-themes:

 - Healthcare and Social Support